dotlang/language/README.md

 var y : int = 19
 var t = 12  ;imply type from 12
 ```
 A function which has no input and returns `T` is treated like a variable of type `T`.
 This can be used to have lazy evaluation.
 So if you send the function/lambda to another function, to the outside world, it is int variable. inside they carry a lambda.
-Note that you cannot use this for `ref` variables.
 Cloning, passing, assigning to other vars does not change or evaluate the variable.
 But as soon as you have something like: `x=lazy_var+1` then function is being called.
 - As soon as you declare a variable it will have some value.
 Even if it is a tuple, it will have all fields set to default value.
 - You can define local variables using `var` keyword.